php-fig/fig-standards/bylaws/004-psr-workflow.md

 This does not need to be policed, if a vote is initiated with the name of a sponsor on the document, that sponsor will have plenty of time to raise their concern.
-In these instances a vote would be invalidated and a new sponsor must be found before it can be voted upon again (sticking to the two-week wait on votes which is the case for any and all votes, as specified in the Voting Protocol.
+In these instances a vote would be invalidated and a new sponsor must be found before it can be voted upon again - sticking to the two-week wait on votes which is the case for any and all votes, as specified in the Voting Protocol.

   [repo]: https://github.com/php-fig/fig-standards/tree/master